ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 __Introductory section__ - Author statement (what does this script do?), author(s) names, contact details and date.

-__Libraries__ - Ahat packages are you using for this script?
+__Libraries__ - What packages are you using for this script?
 Keep all of them together at the start of your script.
 When switching between scripts, with your packages already loaded, it's easy to forget to copy across the library, which means future you might get confused as to why the code isn't working anymore.
 Your library will be extra informative to you and other people if you add in comments about what you are using each package for.

 __Here are two examples, good and bad, to illustrate these first two sections.__